Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Discussion

-While there is not much dependence of the shape alignment of inner halos/galaxies on filament density or mass, these play a strong role on the alignment at outer halo scales.
-At almost all times, outer DM halos are most strongly aligned with the highest density filaments, and the alignment is strongest in the most massive halos.
-Our physical explanation for this is that halos that reside in thin or low-density filaments grow by isotropic accretion of matter and do not grow aligned with the filament, whereas halos residing in thick or high-density filaments form earlier and only allow mass accretion along the axis of the filament \citep{Borzyszkowski17,WK18, Lopez19}.
-In this picture, massive halos, which typically form early at a given redshift \citep[e.g.,][]{Tojeiro17}, are ``stalled'' and aligned with respect to high-density filaments.
-Another factor contributing to a lack of shape alignment of spheroidal halos is that such halos have less well-defined major axes unlike prolate halos.
+Halo shapes are most strongly aligned with high-density filaments.
+In TNG50, this is only true in the outer halo, but in TNG50-Dark, this trend is also seen in the inner halo at $z\geq2$.
+These findings are consistent with studies such as \cite{GV18}.
+We can physically explain our result by noting how mass accretes differently from filaments of different densities -- and equivalently thickness \citep[e.g.,][]{Cautun14}.
+Halos in thin or low-density filaments grow by isotropic accretion of matter and do not grow aligned with the filament, whereas halos residing in thick or high-density filaments form earlier and only allow mass accretion along the axis of the filament \citep{Borzyszkowski17,WK18, Lopez19}.
+In this picture, early-forming halos are ``stalled'' and have their major axes aligned with their host high-density filament.